zeugmaster/macadamia/README.md

 Come join the discussion in the [Telegram channel](https://t.me/macadamiawallet)

 ### WARNING:
 This project is in the very early beta stages and propably contains bugs that can lead to a loss of funds.
 Please only experiment with amounts of sats you are ready to lose!

-## Goal:
-Really polished UI that hides all unnecessary complexity from casual users, but still provides advanced features to power users